playframework/play-meta/releasing/play.md

 done
 ```

-Run the script to create the templates inside the “templates” directory within the templatecontrol folder.
+Run the script to create the templates inside the "templates" directory within the templatecontrol folder.

 ```
 git clone https://github.com/playframework/templatecontrol.git